conventoangelo/OverKeys/docs/advanced/6-column-layouts.md

     ```

 6. Save the file
-7. Toggle the **Use custom layout from config** option off then on again to apply change
+7. Toggle the **Use user layouts** option off then on again to apply change

 ## Implementation Notes